coalispr.bedgraph_analyze.genom¶

 Notes

-The lengths file can be extended with an artifical chromosome (CHRXTRA) collating features (possibly) added by gene modification like the sequences of selectable markers, plasmids, promoters, terminators, CRISPR/Cas components or cleavage-guides.
-Also it could comprise known features not incorporated (yet) in the reference genome annotatotion.
+The lengths file can be extended with an artifical chromosome comprising known features not incorporated (yet) in the reference genome annotatotion (ADD_GDNA) for exogeneous DNA (CHRXTRA) collating features (possibly) added by gene modification like the sequences of selectable markers, plasmids, promoters, terminators, CRISPR/Cas components or cleavage-guides, basically everything not present in a natural wild-type cell as far as is known.
+The ADD-GDNA will be counted as a wild type sequence; while CHRXTRA counts will be kept apart, but traceable and can be visualized.

 dict – A dict with lengths of chromosomes after parsing lengths files.